Search: 1099 results

 Then addressing himself to his disciples, if any man, said he, would follow me, let him renounce himself, take up his cross, and so follow me.

-For whosoever would save his life shall lose it: and whosoever shall lose his life for my sake shall find it.
+For whosoever is desirous to preserve his life, shall lose it; but whosoever would lose his life for my sake, shall find it.

 For what benefit will it be to a man, if he gains the whole world and loses his higher life?
 What price would a man pay to buy back his life?